Crown-Commercial-Service/CCS-Architecture-Decision-Records/doc/adr/0009-use-common-api-for-agreements-parties-and-documents.md

 ## Consequences

 - These records need to have been put in place
-- Agreement records API and Agreement repository must be extended to support Apprenticeships
+- Agreement records API and Agreement repository must be built to support agreement services
-- Party records API must be extended to support Apprenticeships
+- Party records API must be built to support agreement services